Aleksandar Tomic, PhD

 Nathan Bastian, PhD

-Dr. Nathan Bastian is a leader, practitioner, researcher, and educator of quantitative, economic, computational, analytic, data-driven, and decision-centric methods to support the improvement of operational processes, decision-making, performance, and management in healthcare delivery systems, human resources, national security, military operations, and humanitarian logistics.
-As an experienced operations researcher, data scientist, decision analyst and industrial engineer, his expertise lies in the discovery and translation of data-driven, actionable insights into effective decisions using mathematics, statistics, engineering, economics, and computational science to develop decision-support models for descriptive, predictive and prescriptive analytics.
-Nathan holds a Ph.D. in industrial engineering and operations research from the Pennsylvania State University, M.Eng. in industrial engineering from Penn State, M.S. in econometrics and operations research from Maastricht University, and a B.S. in engineering management (electrical engineering) with honors from the U.S. Military Academy at West Point.
+Dr. Nathan Bastian is a leader, practitioner, researcher, and educator of quantitative, economic, computational, analytic, data-driven, and decision-centric methods to support the improvement of operational processes, decision-making, performance, and management in healthcare, human resources, military operations, national defense, cyber security and logistics.
+He is an experienced operations researcher, data scientist, decision analyst and industrial engineer who discovers and translates data-driven, actionable insights into effective decisions using mathematics, statistics, engineering, economics, data science, and computing to develop decision-support models for descriptive, predictive and prescriptive analytics.
+Prof. Bastian holds a Ph.D. degree in industrial engineering and operations research from the Pennsylvania State University, M.Eng. degree in industrial engineering from Penn State, M.S. degree in econometrics and operations research from Maastricht University, and B.S. degree in engineering management (electrical engineering) with honors from the U.S. Military Academy at West Point.

 Serving over 10 years in the U.S. Army, Nathan currently serves as the Analytics Officer for the Health Services Division at the U.S. Army Human Resources Command.
 He leads the Analytics (Operations Research / Systems Analysis) Section of the Readiness & Strength Branch, while serving as the principal Data Scientist and Decision Analyst for the Division.
 In addition to his Adjunct teaching at Boston College, Nathan has also served as an Adjunct faculty member at the Pennsylvania State University, Northwestern University, Worcester Polytechnic Institute, City University of New York, and the Air Force Institute of Technology.
-He has developed and taught graduate-level courses in econometrics, management science, machine learning, simulation and modeling techniques, Monte Carlo methods, business analytics, data mining, data science, operations risk management, managerial decision modeling, and system optimization methods.
-He also currently serves as a Health Analytics Consultant for the Perduco Group, helping lead the development and implementation of business intelligence (BI) software for improving population health management and public health informatics.
+He has developed and taught graduate-level courses in econometrics, management science, machine learning, simulation and modeling techniques, Monte Carlo methods, business analytics, data mining, data science, operations risk management, managerial decision modeling, decision analytics, and system optimization methods.
 Finally, Nathan remains actively engaged in scholarly research, having co-authored roughly 40 peer-reviewed journal articles, one book chapter, and one textbook.
 He is also active in professional service, serving as a Referee for over 20 peer-reviewed journals and as an Associate Editor for two journals.

 Piyush Chandra, PhD